Mediatek-Cloud/MCS-Android-SDK/README.md

-# MCS SDK for Android with Tutorial
+# MCS Android SDK: Getting Started

 [![jCenter][jcenter-svg]][jcenter-latest]
 [![License][license-svg]][license-link]

-A quick start that guide you through MCS SDK for Android (or equivalently MCS Android SDK).
+A quick start that guide you through MCS Android SDK.

-The MCS SDK for Android enables you to build Android apps to interact with the powerful [MediaTek Cloud Sandbox (MCS)][mcs] platform for IoT devices.
+The MCS Android SDK enables you to build Android apps to interact with the powerful [MediaTek Cloud Sandbox (MCS)][mcs] platform for IoT devices.
 Features including:

 * Auth: Manage access tokens for MCS.
 * Enable push notifications on mobile devices.